lord-saumagen/TypeScript-LINQ/README.md

 ##Usage

-If you intent to use this library in your own project you have to reference the following files: **TS.js** and **TS.d.ts**.
+If you intend to use this library in your own project you have to reference the following files: **TS.js** and **TS.d.ts**.
 There is a download link below which saves you the trouble to download the whole solution for just including the library in your own program.

 You will also find these files in the "TS" project directory which is the root directory of the solution.